Margaret Butler (sculptor): Return to New Zealand

 On their return in 1934 Butler was invited to present a solo exhibition at the New Zealand Academy of Fine Arts.
 At the opening Butler received praise from the Governor General Lord Bledisloe who said of the exhibition and Butler, ‘This exhibition affords me one of the greatest surprises of my sojourn in New Zealand….amid the vagueness and unreality of some modern art it is refreshing to find such work as Miss Butler's… I can vouch for her no better destiny than to achieve in the realm of sculpture what Mr C. F. Goldie has achieved in his pictorial art.’
 The exhibition also attracted positive reviews in the local press who claimed Butler as, ‘one of the Empire’s most outstanding sculptors’.
 Based in Wellington with a studio on the Terrace, Butler continued to show at the Salon des Tuileries in Paris and the Royal Academy in London and in 1940 at the Musée Jeu de Paume.
 Some of her most notable works at this time were portraits of Māori wahine (women) including La Nouvelle Zélande, Māori Madonna and Kneeling Figure modelled by the famous poi dancer Miriama Heketa.
-Butler’s exhibition of these works at the Salon des Tuileries was the ninth time she had exhibited in this Paris venue.
+Butler's exhibition of these works at the Salon des Tuileries was the ninth time she had exhibited in this Paris venue.
 In 1939 the New Zealand Academy of Fine Arts purchased the sculpture Berto which was gifted the following year to the National Art Gallery.
-More recognition for Butler as a sculptor came in 1940 when La Nouvelle Zélande (titled as New Zealand) was featured in the New Zealand Art exhibition in the Centennial Exhibition in Wellington along with Māori Madonna in the Catholic Pavillion.
+More recognition for Butler as a sculptor came in 1940 when La Nouvelle Zélande (titled as New Zealand) was featured in the New Zealand Art exhibition in the Centennial Exhibition in Wellington along with Māori Madonna in the Catholic Pavilion.
 Despite her reputation Butler was offered few commissions in her lifetime.
 Art Historian William McAloon attributes this to both her failing health and unwillingness to put herself forward when opportunities arose.
 One publicly commissioned work in the form of a memorial plaque to Professor H. B. Kirk can still be seen in the biology block at Victoria University.